-Akagera National Park Rwanda is found in North Eastern Rwanda, at the country’s border with Tanzania.
-It is dominated by swamps and small lakes with flow in the wake of River Kagera.
-All the water sources work together to create a piece of spectacular scenery.
+Akagera National Park is found in North Eastern Rwanda, at the country’s border with Tanzania.
+It is dominated by swamps and small lakes that flow into River Kagera.
+All the different water sources work together to create a piece of spectacular scenery.
 It is quite a remarkable eco-system.
-The Park was obviously named after River Kagera.
+The Park was named after River Kagera.

-Akagera national park is home to a variety of wildlife which include, elephants, buffalos, giraffe, zebras, leopards, hyenas, lions.
-It is home to several antelopes like bushbucks, Topis, Oribis, water-buck, roan antelope and duiker, bohor reedbuck, klipspringer, impala and world largest antelope – the Cape eland.
-You can watch schools of hippos and crocodiles basking in the sun near lake Ihema.
+Akagera national park is home to a big number of wildlife which includes, elephants, buffalos, giraffe, zebras, leopards, hyenas, lions.
+It inhabits several antelopes like bushbucks, Topis, Oribis, water-buck, roan antelope and duiker, bohor reedbuck, klipspringer, impala and world largest antelope – the Cape eland.
+You can watch schools of hippos and crocodiles resting in the sun near Lake Ihema.